nwn/rfcs/text/0000-array-fill-syntax.md

 ### Code readability

-Repetion in code can both be a source of bugs and reduce the readability of the code.
+Repetition in code can both be a source of bugs and reduce the readability of the code.
 A large array wherein most of the elements are identical is not currently obvious with the existing syntax.
 A reader of the code would be required to scan the entire array to determine any deviance.

 The proposed syntax makes this both more convenient when writing such code and more clear when reading such code.